Joe-ElM/Credit-Card-Segmentaion/README.md

 ## 2D PCA scatter Plot of the features

-- X-label: 'more Purchases, Payments and OneOff Purchases --> '
+- X-label: as value on x-axis increases --> 'more Purchases, Payments and OneOff Purchases -->
-- Y-label: '<-- purchases with fully paid-up payments more prepayment and prepayment transactions -->'
+- Y-label: as value on y-axis increases --> more prepayment and prepayment transactions --> as value on y-axis decreases <-- purchases with fully paid-up payments
   ![Description](/Images/pca_cluster.png)

 ## Project highlights